 The next thing you need to do is define your sysroot.
 A sysroot is a directory containing the system headers and libraries for your target.
 To define the sysroot, you must must know the Android API level you want to target for native support; available native APIs vary by Android API level.

-Native APIs for the respective Android API levels reside under
+Libraries for native APIs for the respective Android API levels reside under

 $NDK/platforms/; each API-level directory, in turn, contains subdirectories

 for the various CPUs and architectures.
+The headers reside in

 For more detail about the Android API levels and the respective native APIs they support, see Native APIs.